 Fees for Racing are a sum the Club charges in addition to Membership subscription.
 The Fees (known in the Club as the 'Pink Purse') are paid by all those rowing in a racing crew - Coxswain and 6 rowers (not supporters).
 Some events incur entry charges, but mainly the fees cover the cost of towing or transporting the Gigs to the events.
-To help Members we standardise these fees each year; fees are currently £2 per person per event.
-Juniors are exempt these fees.
-Fees are normally collected by our Membership Secretary, if he / she is at the event, or the Coxswains or Rowing Captains will collect and pass on the money.
+To help Members we standardise these fees each year; fees for 2018 are £3 per adult per event.
+Juniors £1.
+Fees are collected at the event.
+(Club Committee 10 October 2017)